Our Governing Body

 Meet our Governors

-I am a foundation governor at Swanage Primary School and also chair of the curriculum and staffing committee.
+I am a foundation governor at Swanage Primary School, the Chair of Governors and I am also chair of the curriculum and staffing committee.
 I became a governor at Swanage Primary in October 2014 and I feel privileged to hold this role.
 The staff of the school are so very hard working; totally committed to their pupils - and what a lovely group of pupils they are.

 I have lived in Swanage for over thirty-five years with my husband and we raised our family here.
-Before I retired I was a teacher at Sandford Middle School where I was a senior member of staff with responsibility for SEN in Years 7 And 8 and Humanities throughout the school.
-I became a governor at this school two years ago as I felt I could make a useful contribution due to my experiences.
-At the present time I am overseeing Maths within the school and love the opportunity of being able to get back in the classroom and giving support to the children.
+Before I retired I was a teacher at Sandford Middle School where I was a senior member of staff with responsibility for SEN in Years 7 and 8 and Humanities throughout the school.
+I became a governor at this school a few years ago as I felt I could make a useful contribution due to my experiences.
+At the present time I am overseeing English within the school and love the opportunity of being able to get back in the classroom and giving support to the children.

 Clare Lowe – Teaching Assistant (HLTA)